Your September Horoscope Is Here & It's Time To Reflect, Rest & Restore

 Pluto’s retrograde back into Capricorn is activating your sector of money and self-esteem for the next 10 weeks, while the Pisces lunar eclipse on the 17th could lead to some shake-ups in your domestic sector which entail depending on your emergency fund to cover unexpected expenses.
 If you stay focused and disciplined regarding your financial wellness journey and avoid distractions, you’ll end up feeling like you’ve established a secure foundation for yourself by the time your birthday season comes around.

 The Virgo new moon on the 2nd is an invitation to simplify your lifestyle considerably as we approach the fourth quarter of the year.
-You’ll feel its influence until September 12, allowing you to complete seemingly mundane tasks such as clearing your cupboards or reorganizing your workspace.
+You’ll feel its influence until 12th September, allowing you to complete seemingly mundane tasks such as clearing your cupboards or reorganising your workspace.
 You may end up enjoying it much more than anticipated, and you could find some hidden gems in the process.

 Libra season starts on the 22nd, making it a great time to reconnect with friends or make new friends altogether.
 But since Venus will be in Scorpio starting that day, in your sector of healing, you may be in the mood to self-isolate and be your own best friend.
 Beware of assuming that other people’s intentions toward you are pure, when really they may be taking advantage of you.
 Instead of blindly jumping into new connections during the last week of September, make sure a foundation of mutual trust and transparency is established.